 The Old Bell Inn – Not only is it home to a record-breaking selection of gin, The Old Bell Inn is also a properly decent country pub.
 We’re talking top-notch Sunday roasts, pies and puddings, steaks, burgers and hand-cut chunky chips.

-Weaver and Wilde – Arguably some of the best coffee in the region is being brewed at Weaver and Wilde – it’s roasted down the road then made with milk a dairy herd grazing on Saddleworth grass.
+Weaver and Wilde – Arguably some of the best coffee in the region is being brewed at Weaver and Wilde – it’s roasted down the road then made with milk from a dairy herd grazing on Saddleworth grass.
 You can grab brunch, lunch and cakes here as well as your caffeine fix.
-They’ve just branched out with a greengrocers, selling fresh fruit and veg as well as other treats, over in Greenfield too.
+Over in Greenfield, they also have Blackbird & Wilde (currently closed for a refurb), which is the go-to spot locally for pizza.

 The White Hart – For a pint with a view, The White Hart at Lydgate is arguably the best in the UK.
 This brilliant gastropub has earned plenty of critical acclaim for its food, but it still keeps the cosy community spirit of a village pub (complete with real ales, a roaring fire, and a lengthy wine list).